 New York, NY

-Since its formation in 1955, Pei Cobb Freed & Partners has completed nearly 250 projects in more than 100 cities across North America and around the world.
-The firm’s clients have included major corporations, private developers and public authorities, as well as educational, cultural, and religious institutions.
+Since its formation in 1955, Pei Cobb Freed & Partners has completed over 250 building and planning projects in more than 100 cities across North America and around the world.
+The firm’s clients include major corporations, private developers, and public authorities, as well as educational, cultural, and religious institutions.